The Light Doctor by Martin Moore-Ede MD PhD

 Cleanse to Heal by Anthony William

-Clicking on any of the above links will take you to my online bookshop where Spiral Leaf may earn a small commission on books sold at no extra cost to you.
+Clicking on the above links will take you to my online bookshop where Spiral Leaf may earn a small commission on books sold at no extra cost to you - unless otherwise stated.

 Thank you for sharing!